hauptem/F5-Multisite-Dashboard/USERGUIDE.md

 **Q: Can I see a history of status changes?**

 Yes, enable the logger (Alt+L) to see real-time status changes with timestamps.
 The logger maintains a history of changes for your current session.
+5000 event FIFO buffer.

 **Q: Why do some pools show hostnames and others show IP addresses?**